RavenCutie21/Voice-Changer-Settings/README.md

 ------------------

 What do I download?
-Make sure to use HuggingFace and read the downloads it appears in bottom left corner, with the full url of what you are about to click.
+Make sure to use HuggingFace and read the downloads, since it shows all 3 in one spot again, it appears in bottom left corner, with the full url of what you are about to click.

 A) NVIDIA - onnxgpu-cuda